qwebber/group-size-density/README.md

       - [Eric Vander Wal](https://weel.gitlab.io/)

 This repository contains the code accompanying the paper “Context-dependent group size: effects of population density, habitat, and season”.
 Scripts are under `scripts/`.
-Raw input data are that include the coordinates of caribou groups are private as they contain sensitive spatial locaitons of caribou, but derived data indicating habitat type (open/closed) and habitat openness as well as all data generated for subsequent analyses and used for figures are available under `output/`.
+Raw input data do not include the coordinates of caribou groups because the spatial locaitons of caribou are sensitive.
+Derived data indicating habitat type (open/closed) and habitat openness as well as all data generated for subsequent analyses and used for figures are available under `output/`.

 ## Abstract